mauriciosoares01/react-native-custom-switches/README.md

-# React native Custom Switches
+# :snail: React Native Custom Switches

 A library (in construction) with several (not yet) switches options for React Native projects.